-- Combine Old Bay, garlic, and onion in a mixing bowl.
-Add the thyme sprigs to the pot after tying them with kitchen thread.
+- Add Old Bay, garlic, onion, and thyme sprigs to the pot.
 Bring to a boil, then reduce to low heat and cook for another 5 minutes.

 - Cook - occasionally stirring - until the potatoes are barely soft, about 10 minutes.
-Cook for another 5 minutes after adding the corn.
+Add corn and cook for another 5 minutes.